weihan-01/tp/docs/DeveloperGuide.md

 * 1a.
 Missing/invalid parameters (e.g., unassign, unassign s/1, unassign c/2, unassign s/ c/2, non-numeric index).

     * 1a1.
-AddressBook shows an error message. - "Invalid command format!"
+Neighbourly shows an error message. - "Invalid command format!"

       Use case resumes at step 1.

 * 1b.
 Senior index out of range for the current Senior list.

     * 1b1.
-AddressBook shows an error message. - "No such senior index exists."
+Neighbourly shows an error message. - "No such senior index exists."

       Use case resumes at step 1.

 * 1c.
 Caregiver index out of range for the current Caregiver list.

-    * 1b1.
-AddressBook shows an error message. - "No such caregiver index exists."
+    * 1c1.
+Neighbourly shows an error message. - "No such caregiver index exists."

       Use case resumes at step 1.

 * 1d.
 Caregiver not assigned to the selected senior

     * 1d1.
-AddressBook shows: Caregiver not assigned to the selected senior.
+Neighbourly shows an error message. - "Caregiver not assigned to the selected senior."

       Use case resumes at step 1.